A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Results

-The high accuracy of the flexible scheme allows a careful comparison of the lattice trapping predicted by different choices of interatomic potential to be made, as shown in Figure~\ref{fig:kumagai_tersoff}.
+{\cb Finite domain effects aside, t}he high accuracy of the flexible scheme allows a careful comparison of the lattice trapping predicted by different choices of interatomic potential to be made, as shown in Figure~\ref{fig:kumagai_tersoff}.
 At a domain size of 128~\AA{} the solution paths are already very close to periodic in the crack propagation direction.
-The energy differences computed with \eqref{energy_decomposition} illustrated in the lower panels confirm that there is a critical stress intensity factor $K_c$ for which the total energy of the atomistic plus continuum system is equal at all stable energy minima, i.e. before and after crack advance.
+The energy differences computed with \eqref{energy_decomposition} {\cb (using the far-field approximation from \eqref{E-ff-approx})} illustrated in the lower panels confirm that there is a critical stress intensity factor $K_c$ for which the total energy of the atomistic plus continuum system is equal at all stable energy minima, i.e. before and after crack advance.
 While the range of lattice trapping $K_- < K < K_+$ predicted by the two potentials is similar, for both potentials $K_c$ is less than the Griffith equilibrium value $K_G$.
 The values of $K_G$ used here were computed from the relaxed $(111)$ surface energy, indicating, as well as remaining finite size effects, some of the difference could be attributed to local modifications of the surface energy close the crack tip --- a discrepancy that could be further exacerbated by the presence of more complex surface features such as the Pandey $2\times1$ reconstruction.

 The unstable part of the screened Tersoff solution path contains an interesting additional feature around $K = 0.95K_G$.
 The inset schematics illustrate how this feature arises: moving along the stable path from (A) to (B), the bond at the crack tip remains intact as the centre of the continuum field $\alpha$ advances.
 The bond gradually opens as we move towards point (C) in the unstable part of the solution path, while between (C) and (D) it opens more rapidly as the atoms `snap' apart.
 We postulate that this sharp feature is associated with the finite cutoff of the potential, which, despite the screening terms that make fracture simulations feasible, is still a modelling assumption.
 In future work we aim to compute solution paths with DFT to remove the uncertainty associated with the use of simplified potentials: this remains out of reach for the present since, despite the considerable improvements in accuracy afforded by the flexible scheme, converged solution paths still require a large number of force evaluations on systems comprising several thousand atoms.